b23r0/raknet-python/README.md

 pip install raknet-python
 ```

-Prebuilds are provided for 64-bit Windows 10, Linux.
+Prebuilds are provided for Python3.8 64-bit Windows/Linux.
 If a prebuild does not work, please create an issue.

 # Build